pangyyen/tp/docs/UserGuide.md

 # 1. Introduction

 CareCentral is an app designed specifically for healthcare professionals, including doctors, nurses, and hospital staff aged between 25-60 years.
-It is a desktop app optimised for fast-typers and is designed to help healthcare professionals manage their patients' medical journey.
+It is a desktop app optimised for people who type fast and is designed to help healthcare professionals manage their patients' medical journey.